siberianfox/tinygwiki/JSON-Mode-Operation.md

 	1mi | $1mi | {"1mi":""} | Motor 1 microstep setting
 	home | $home | {"home":""} | Homing state

+### Response and Echos

+Character echo ($ee) is always an option; it's just not a good one for JSON.
+In JSON mode it should be turned off (  $ee=0, or {"ee":0}  ).
+It's a matter of preference for text mode.

+JSON echo ($je) sets the level of verbosity in JSON responses.
+It is set by {"je":N} where N is one of:

+* 0 = no response (not recommended)
+* 1 = response contains footer only
+* 2 = response contains body with Gcode line number (N code) only.
+If no line number is present body is omitted
+* 3 = response contains body with full echo of Gcode line; response also contains footer
+* 4 = response as above, but with line number also broken out in an independent "n" name

 ###Reading Configuration Parameters (GET)